vahidkianfar/Mars-Rover-Project/README.md

    ![](https://github.com/vahidkianfar/Mars-Rover-Project/blob/master/Mars-Rover-Project/Gif/Rover-Diagonal.gif)

-5. User can deploy another rovers after setting up the plateau and added rovers.
+5. User can deploy new rovers after setting up the plateau and added rovers.
 6. MissionControl class can store a List of Rovers.
 7. I've created methods for "CollisionDetection"
 8. Drawing Live Table, after the user created and deployed the rovers, it will draw a LiveTable of Plateau and Rovers.